Skip Navigation

 R – Respect A key concept for people who want to make a difference, it is not about what you think would be good for others.
 Listen to their needs, respect their boundaries and find solutions together.

 T – Time Becoming a financial donor is not the only way to help the community.
-Giving some of your spare time to volunteer whether for a simple or complex task makes a huge difference!
+Giving some of your spare time to volunteer whether for a simple or complex role makes a huge difference!

 U – Unity Volunteers come together to run events and programmes.
 All goes smoothly when there is a clear vision and task distribution.
 Grow by being part of something bigger than yourself.